 The data breakpoint is very useful to debug flags and variables that are being corrupted by the application.
 Once there is some access the application halts.
 Another approach is the stack overflow investigation.
 Just set a data breakpoint at 80-90% of the stack size and when the overflow is near, you can halt the application and go step by step to find the root of the problem.

-Every time that the breakpoint is hit, a message will be displayed in the debug log window.
+Every time the breakpoint is hit, a message will be displayed in the debug log window.
 An added counter makes it is possible to know how many times the application passed that part of the source code.